 Bishop's Scholarship Candidate | Aquinas High School

-My name is Alyssa.
-I’m currently 14 years old.
-I’m the oldest of four, this has taught me responsibility and how to be a good example.
-These have been valuable skills for me as Vice President of Student Council.
+My name is Alyssa and I’m 14 years old.
+I’m the oldest of four children, I have 2 younger sisters and 1 brother.
+I’m currently in 8th grade at St George School in Ontario, CA and hope to soon be a freshman at Aquinas High School in San Bernardino.
+Being the oldest child has taught me responsibility and is constantly teaching me how to be a good example.
+I try to take the lessons learned at home into every aspect of my life and as it turns out, these have been valuable skills for me as Vice-President of Student Council.
 At school, I also participate in Yearbook, which taps into my creative flow.
 My passion is playing softball.
-I play for the travel team, Cruisers, in Clairemont.
-For fun, I also play volleyball for my school, both of these activities have further taught me how to work as a team.
+I play travel ball with the Cruisers in Claremont, CA. For fun, I also enjoy playing volleyball and I had the opportunity to play for my school team.
+Both of these activities have further taught me what it means to be part of a team and how important it is to work together as one.
 During my free time, I volunteer at my local library.
+Here, I’ve gotten to meet new people and learn new skills.

 Where it began